HashNuke/wordpress-deploy/README.md

 # wordpress-deploy

-> **NOTE:** This readme is being written before the project starts :) Please do not look for the code - does not exist.

 > *🚀 Deploy wordpress sites to $5 servers in under a minute 🚀*

 [Install](#install) | [Deploy a site](#deploy-a-site) | [Configuration options](docs/configuration.md) | [FAQs](docs/faqs.md)

 -----

 In 2022, Wordpress is still really good for a lot of sites.
-The new Gutenberg full-site editor is 🔥 good.
-I hope this project helps you, just like it helps me host my sites.
+The new Gutenberg full-site editor makes it even better.
+I hope this project helps you host your sites, just like it helped me.

 * 😍 Easy to configure
 * 💰 Budget-friendly setup.
 Stuff as many sites as you can on your $5 server.